Dexter High School Athletics

 Students will not be able to practice or compete until these items are completed.
 All the information needed for these items is contained in the modules below.

-Once tryouts have concluded, students must meet district pay-to-play requirements.
-All pay-to-play payments can be made online through Community Education, or in person at the DHS Athletic Office.
+Once tryouts have concluded, school sport* participants must meet district pay-to-participate requirements.
+All participation fee payments can be made online through Community Education, or in person at the DHS Athletic Office.
+(Fall links will be live August 1st).

 - 1st sport: $250